 Marketing concept focuses on the needs, wants and demands of customers.
 Let us understand them in brief.

-Wants are something that is not desired by the person.
+Wants are something that is desired by the person.
 These are not required for day to day functioning.
 Wants are not necessary for basic survival and are mostly moulded by cultural influence.

 Types of Marketing Concept